 - To obtain login credentials, please contact us.

-- After clicking on a resource, select Heritage from the drop down list and then enter your myHeritage PersonID (how to identify your PersonID)
+- Instructions on how to get access: After clicking on a resource, select Heritage College and Seminary from the drop-down list and then enter your myHeritage PersonID (Note: Your PersonID is not the same as your Student ID: Instructions on how to identify your PersonID)

 - Survivor’s Secrets — A collection of write-ups and tips to help you succeed as a student here at Heritage.
 Topics include organization, scheduling, how to study, how to write an essay, how to write a book review, how to write a journal/reflection, as well as others.